Rights, Permissions & Licensing

 Authors have the right to reuse their contribution’s Version of Record, in whole or in part, in their own thesis.
 Additionally, they may reproduce and make available their thesis, including Springer Nature content, as required by their awarding academic institution.

-Authors must properly cite the published article in their thesis according to current citation standards.
+Authors must properly cite the published contribution in their thesis according to current citation standards.

 Material from: 'AUTHOR, TITLE, published [YEAR], [publisher - as it appears on our copyright page]’